curvegrid/go-ethereum-wiki/JavaScript-Console.md

     Returns the current coinbase address.
 * `GetTxCountAt()`
     Returns the transaction nonce of the current key.
+* `watch (address [, storage address], cb)`
+    Watches for changes on a specific address' state object such as state root changes or value changes.
+* `addPeer (host)`
+    Make a connection to the specified host.
+Returns false if it didn't succeed.

 Currently the event listening functions are disabled and not supported.
 This will likely be implemented in the near future.

-* `Watch (address [, storage address], cb)`
-    Watches for changes on a specific address' state object such as state root changes or value changes.
 * `Disconnect (address [, storage address], cb)` Disconnects from a previous `watched` address.